38110120/api-call-s/README.md

 get: used to get the users data what we have posted to our DB
 Patch: used to update the data through the Particular id of a user
 Delete: used to delete the users data through the particular id of a user.

+To run this project , we have to install the packages like express, nodemon, npm install express npm install nodemon npm install fspromises npm install mongoose